Chris Grayling: Prison benchmarking and staff cuts

 A prison "benchmarking" programme was introduced in 2012 by Grayling to reduce the costs of public sector prisons to match comparable private sector prisons, along with associated new core standards intended to result in prisoners having similar amounts of time spent outside their cells across similar prisons.
 Prison officer numbers were reduced from about 23,000 in 2012 to about 18,000 in 2015.

-In 2015 the Justice Select Committee, following a year long prison inquiry, were critical of Justice ministers for apparent complacency about a 38% rise in prison deaths since 2012.
+In 2015, the Justice Select Committee, following a year-long prison inquiry, was critical of Justice ministers for apparent complacency about a 38% rise in prison deaths since 2012.
 The committee concluded that efficiency savings and staffing shortages had made "a significant contribution to the deterioration in safety" in prisons.
 The committee commended Grayling for his goal of creating a nationwide network of resettlement prisons.
 A pioneering scheme to help inmates rehabilitate in the community where they are released.

 A 'tough justice' agenda: court reforms

 Grayling's proposed cuts to legal aid were widely criticised by the legal profession.
 In May 2013, 90 Queen's Counsels signed a letter sent to The Daily Telegraph that branded the cuts "unjust", as they would seriously undermine the rule of law.
 6 January 2014 saw the first strike in British history by barristers and solicitors in protest at the cuts.
 In February 2014, he introduced the Criminal Justice and Courts Act 2015 to the House of Commons.
 The Bill included measures to outlaw "revenge porn".
 In October 2014, Grayling unveiled the Conservative Party's proposals for reforms to human rights in order to curb the European Court of Human Rights' influence over British court rulings, whilst honouring the text of the original Convention on Human Rights in a British Bill of Rights and Responsibilities.

 In December 2013, Alan Turing was granted a pardon by the Queen, after a process initiated by Grayling in his capacity as Lord Chancellor.
 In April 2015, Grayling introduced mandatory flat-fee court charges for magistrates' courts, the lowest fee being £150 for a guilty plea.
 Lawyers feared that defendants may plead guilty to avoid falling into debt, and the president of the Law Society described the change as a threat to fair trials.
 The charges for the Crown Court were increased to £1,200.